The-Bigger-Pie/getting-started-workshop/java-script/vanilla-js/README.md

 Check out this [CheatSheet](https://gist.github.com/thegitfather/9c9f1a927cd57df14a59c268f118ce86) for more infos and explanations.
 And feel free to add other helpful resources you encounter.

+Before you start with this tutorial, create your own branch if you haben't done that yet and solve this exercise there.
+If you already have created your own branch, you can

 1. [Create elements](#create-elements)
 2. [Add styling](#add-styling)
 3. [Connect to MetaMask](#connect-to-metamask)